Back To Search Results

 The Adventitia

 The adventitial layer consists of fibroblasts, an extracellular matrix, and thick bundles of collagen fibers organized along the longitudinal axis of the blood vessel.[3]
-Evidence suggests that some of the adventitial fibroblasts may be considered stem mesenchymal progenitor cells.[4]
+Evidence suggests that some adventitial fibroblasts may be considered stem mesenchymal progenitor cells.[4]
 Nonmyelinated free nerve endings are distributed in the adventitial layer approximately 5 µm from the outermost part of vascular smooth muscle.[5]
 Recent studies have shown that elastic fibers arranged longitudinally in the outer layer allow arterioles to elongate or recoil in expandable tissues such as skeletal muscle.
-Arterioles within these expandable tissues usually possess additional external elastic lamina, which is absent in non-expandable tissues like the brain.[6]
+Arterioles within these expandable tissues usually possess additional external elastic lamina, absent in non-expandable tissues like the brain.[6]

 Historically, the function of the adventitial layer has been considered only as a structural support and scaffold for the anchored nerve endings.
 Recently, however, research into the role of adventitial fibroblasts has been dramatically expanded.
-Adventitial fibroblasts have a potential role in reactive oxygen species (ROS) production to modulate the activity of smooth muscle cells residing in tunica media, which, in turn, initiate vascular remodeling.[7]
+Adventitial fibroblasts have a potential role in reactive oxygen species production to modulate the activity of smooth muscle cells residing in tunica media, which, in turn, initiate vascular remodeling.[7]
 Furthermore, adventitial fibroblasts produce several growth factors and vasoactive compounds, which include transforming growth factor-beta, fibroblast growth factor, and endothelin-1.
-All of these compounds have an essential role in mediating cell proliferation and controlling vascular tone.[8]
+All these compounds are essential in mediating cell proliferation and controlling vascular tone.[8]
 Adventitial fibroblasts also play a predominant role in vascular repair.
-In response to injury, fibroblasts can transform into myofibroblasts, which allows them to increase their contractile capabilities and for the synthesis of extracellular matrix (ECM) proteins, such as collagen.[9]
+In response to injury, fibroblasts can transform into myofibroblasts, which allows them to increase their contractile capabilities and for the synthesis of extracellular matrix proteins, such as collagen.[9]

 The Media

 The medial layer of arterioles predominantly consists of smooth muscle cells and an internal elastic lamina.
 The internal elastic lamina primarily consists of degradation-resistant elastin molecules.
 The presence of an internal elastic lamina is restricted to the feeding arterioles of skeletal muscle, mesentery, and cerebrum.
 The enriched elastin content of the internal elastic lamina provides a potential recoil property to deal with pulsatile blood pressure when necessary.
 This function is apparent in conduit arteries and less evident in arterioles due to less pronounced pulsatile pressure.
-Besides, the internal elastic lamina in arterioles is not smooth/fully stretched, evident by the wavy appearance with evenly distributed ridges.[10]
+Besides, the internal elastic lamina in arterioles is not smooth/fully stretched, which is evident by the wavy appearance with evenly distributed ridges.[10]
 Thus, in physiological conditions, the internal elastic lamina contributes little to the viscoelastic property of the vessel wall.
 Under electron microscopy, the internal elastic lamina appears as a fenestrated solid sheet.[11][12]
 Studies have shown that fenestrations influence the transport of substances from the blood across the media and extravascular tissues.[13]
 Therefore, remodeling of the fenestrae may be tuned by vascular permeability requirements.[14]
 Besides, fenestrations allow direct contact between endothelial and medial smooth muscle cells.
 However, not all fenestrae possess these myoendothelial junctions.[14]

 The Intima